redoudi/Heezi-v1.1/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Build for the Web

+The project now exports a fully static web build.
+To generate the production-ready site:

+1. Install dependencies if you haven't already: `npm install`
+2. Build the static bundle: `npm run build:web`
+3. Serve the `dist` folder with your preferred static server, for example: `npx serve dist`

+Dynamic mission routes are pre-generated from the level definitions in `assets/levels/indexLevels.ts`.
+Add new entries there to include additional missions in future web builds.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: